 The Audit and Compliance Committee is a standing committee of the Board.
 According to its Charter, the Audit and Compliance Committee must be comprised of at least three directors.
-The current members of the Audit and Compliance Committee are Esteban Alejandro Acerbo (Chairman), Gonzalo Menéndez Duque, Herminio Blanco, Guillermo Güémez and Maria da Graça França.
+The current members of the Audit and Compliance Committee are Maria da Graça França, Gonzalo Menéndez Duque, and Herminio Blanco.
+Maria da Graça França is the Chairman of the Audit and Compliance Committee.

-The Board has determined that all members of the Audit and Compliance Committee are independent directors under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the Manual for Companies listed on the NYSE-Euronext, and Rules No. 05-2011 and 05-2014 of the Superintendency of Banks of Panama.
+As established in the charter, the Board has determined that all members of the Audit and Compliance Committee are independent directors under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of NYSE Listed Company Manual, and Rules No. 05-2011 and 05-2014 of the Superintendency of Banks of Panama.
 In addition, at least one of the members of the Audit and Compliance Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit and Compliance Committee's financial expert is Gonzalo Menéndez Duque.